F. Jacob Schmidt House

 The F. Jacob Schmidt House is a historic building located in the West End of Davenport, Iowa, United States.
 F. Jacob Schmidt, who built this house, worked as a cooper.
 This Queen Anne style house was possibly ordered from a Victorian pattern book.
 It is a 1½-story structure with a projecting side pavilion.
-It's noteworthy feature is the sunburst pattern on the main gable.
+Its noteworthy feature is the sunburst pattern on the main gable.
 The Eastlake style porch has subsequently been replaced with one of a more simple design.
 The house has been listed on the National Register of Historic Places since 1983.